-The discovery of gold in large quantities within the Portuguese colony in America caused, along of the 18th century, a significant demographic growth in the colony and the flourishing of a new society in the region of the mines, more diverse, and that showcased the conflict between the outlying values of the former regime and the new reality in the mines.
-It was also a time when one used to live between the contexts of honor, guided by the ethics of the word and the contexts of wealth, guided by the ethics of circulation.
-This new society was living, within its genesis, a very turbulent period, ended in 1720 after the crackdown on Vila Rica's riot, and in the backwoods of the captaincy - members of the first generation of local elites, remaining from the War of the Emboabas.
+The discovery of gold in large quantities within the Portuguese colony in America caused along of the 18th century, a significant populational growth in the colony and the flourishing of a new society in the region of the mines, more diversified - composed of merchants, miners, slaves and many free and poor men, the disqualified - and that was felt, more than in any other colonial society the conflict between the outlying values of the former regime, and the new reality imposed by everyday life in the mines.
+It was also a time when it used to live between honour, guided by the ethics of the word and the wealth, guided by the ethics of circulation.
+The 18th century society was living its genesis, in a very turbulent period, ended in 1737 after the crackdown on riots in the backwoods of the captaincy.
 New significant unrest would only take place in 1789, on the occasion of the Minas Conspiracy.
-Both movements, from 1720 and 1789, were articulated by members of comrade cupolas.
-Meanwhile, regarding the timeframe of this research, the relationship between the local oligarchies and the regal agents was marked by an accommodation, which, paradoxically, did not mean stagnation for the local elites, but a resumption of their autonomy and the enlargement of the municipal councils' prerogatives, which conflicted with the general trend of reducing the power of those institutions through all the Empire.
-The second generations of Minas Gerais elites, which have consolidated themselves since 1730, in line with the regal interests in the region, were mostly of humble origins, quickly enriched by virtue of gold and trade, and had distinguished military ranks.
-Within the advance of the 18th century, another generation was born, bringing a new element to its dynamic: the offspring of this very second generation, graduated at the Universidade de Coimbra.
-It has commonly been assumed that - in addition to the promoted changes by Sebastião José de Carvalho e Melo (Marquis of Pombal), that resulted in a greater opening of the colonial administration to the regal qualified elites - this apparent adjustment in the profile of the oligarchies of Minas would explain the resumption of autonomy of local powers in Minas Gerais, because, prepared in the kingdom, they would have been able to reduce the effectiveness of the mechanisms of regal control, that acted on them from the 1750 decade, without resulting in an open confrontation, as occurred in the previous decades.
-The relationship between such agents and local oligarchies, during this period, is the object of research; the Vila Rica city council, the privileged space where the contradictions of this relationship were manifested; and the prosopographical method, used mainly to identify the roots of the political action, and to perceive the functioning of the administrative machine, the tool that will make it possible to unravel the complex relationship between local elites, regal agents and king.
-Aiming the fully-realized development of the prosopographical method, which would make possible the constitution of the collective biography of 18th century Vila Rica's political elites, the research internship in the Portuguese archives is mandatory, involving the Arquivo Histórico Ultramarino, the Biblioteca Nacional de Lisboa, the Arquivo Nacional da Torre do Tombo, and the Arquivo da Universidade de Coimbra.
-Information on the path of 298 individuals that, between 1720 and 1789, exerted the central stations of local administration would be collected.
-Among them, it would be held special attention to these main subgroups: a) the 53 individuals that occupied such function for four mandates or more; b) the 33 bachelors that graduated in Coimbra and that represented the Enlightenment Thought in Minas Gerais.
-Furthermore, there is a third subgroup of 33 regal agents (governors and ombudsmen), also originated from the kingdom and that, in thesis, were responsible for all the regal determinations accomplishments in the mines.
+In this between, the timeframe of this research, the relationship between the local oligarchies (in front of city halls) and the regal agents (mainly governor and ombudsman) was marked by an accommodation, which, paradoxically, did not mean stagnation for the local elites, but mainly, from the 1750 decade, a resumption of their autonomy and prerogatives enlargement of the municipal councils.
+It was underway in the colony, since the beginning of the 18th century, a process of increased administrative complexity, which did not mean an increase of the autonomy of municipalities, given that, since the last decades of the 17th century, these institutions, many autonomous in the 16th and 17th centuries, suffered gradual emptying of its prerogatives in favour of other administrative bodies, like the Real Fazenda.
+In the mid-18th century, local institutions in the colony, in general , were in decline.
+In Minas Gerais, however, the councils seemed to be the exception to the rule.
+During the decades of 1720 and 1730, there was a significant reduction in the institutional prerogatives.
+However, from the 1750, history indicates a resumption of autonomy and prerogatives of these institutions, without, however, establishing the factors that caused this restoration.
+The mining elites - in particular - the Vila Rica´s - which consolidated themselves from the 1730, in line with such interests in the region, were mostly of humble origins, quickly enriched by virtue of gold and trade, and had military ranks.
+With the advance of the 18th century, there was a gradual transformation in the composition of the dome part of Vila Rica; there was a reduction of the military and an increase in the so-called "doctors", former of the Coimbra University, who worked, in Minas Gerais, as lawyers.
+It is believed that - in addition to the changes promoted by Sebastião José de Carvalho e Melo (marquês de Pombal), that resulted in a greater opening of the colonial administration at regal qualified elites - this apparent change in the profile of the oligarchies of Minas explains the resumption of autonomy of local powers in Minas Gerais, because, prepared in the kingdom, they would have been able to reduce the effectiveness of the mechanisms of regal control, that acted on them from the 1750 decade, without that resulted in an open confrontation, as occurred in the decades of 1710, 1720 and 1730.
+The relationship between such agents and local oligarchies, during this period, is the object of research; the Vila Rica city council, the privileged space where the contradictions of this relationship manifested; and the prosopographical method, used mainly to identify the roots of the political action, and perceive the functioning of the administrative machine, the tool that will make it possible to unravel the complex relationship between local elites, regal agents and king.

 News published in Agência FAPESP Newsletter about the scholarship: